Bytemaster136901/HTMLBlocks/README.md

 # HTMLBlocks
 <h2>Details</h2>

-this site is a fun passion project inspired by Scratch (scratch.mit.edu) i made for fun — rebuilt in plain HTML with creativity. its not connected to MIT or the Scratch team, just inspired by the awesome stuff they made.
+this site is a fun lil project inspired by Scratch (scratch.mit.edu) i made for fun — rebuilt in plain HTML with creativity. its not connected to MIT or the Scratch team, just inspired by the awesome stuff they made.

 <h2>Giving Credit</h2>